mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Moving right along from the weirdly-off spelling of "passenger's", this was enough for me to translate `CTCM QF HK1` as "Contact phone number of passenger 1".

+#### Is the phone number actually his?
 I thought maybe the phone number belonged to the travel agency that booked the flight, but I [checked](https://portal.iata.org/faq/articles/en_US/FAQ/Is-it-mandatory-for-travel-agents-to-provide-the-passenger-s-mobile-phone-and-email-address-1448977338174) and it has to be the passenger's real phone number.
-That would be....
-Tony Abbott's phone number.
+That would be, if my calculations are correct,,,, Tony Abbott's phone number.

 ## what have i done